Associate Professor, Art History Program

 Professor Hilsdale specializes in the arts of Byzantium and the wider Mediterranean world.
 Her research focuses on diplomacy and cultural exchange, in particular the circulation of Byzantine luxury items as diplomatic gifts as well as the related dissemination of eastern styles, techniques, iconographies and ideologies of imperium.
 Other academic interests include the intersection of ritual and representation, gender and patronage, image theory, as well as the art and architecture of medieval Spain.

-Her book, Byzantine Art and Diplomacy in an Age of Decline (Cambridge University Press, 2014) questions how political decline re-figures the visual culture of empire by examining the imperial image and the gift in later Byzantium (1261-1452).
+Her book, Byzantine Art and Diplomacy in an Age of Decline (Cambridge University Press, 2014) questions how political decline re-figures the visual culture of empire by examining the imperial image and the gift in later Byzantium (13th-15th century).
 Providing a nuanced account of medieval artistic cultural exchange this study reassesses the temporal dimensions of power and the changing fates of empires.
+In addition to a book subvention from the Medieval Academy of America, it was awarded the 2015 Dionysius A. Agius book prize from the Society for the Medieval Mediterranean.

 “Visual Cultures of the Medieval Mediterranean,” in Peregrine Horden and Sharon Kinoshita, eds., A Companion to Mediterranean History (John Wiley & Sons, 2014), 296-313